spatius/relate/docs/source/fragments.md

 }
 ```

-Pretty clean, you're merging the fragments from the components the `User` component is using.
-Let's suppose that `UserPicture` and `UserInfo` have the following:
+Pretty clean, you're merging the fragments from the components the `User` component is rendering.
+Let's suppose that `UserPicture` and `UserInfo` have the following fragments:

 ```js
 import React, {Component} from 'react';